JacobGvs/CSDA-1050F18S1/jacobgvs_304292/sprint_1/README.md

 # CSDA 1050 - Sprint 1

-## The link between Socioeconimics and pedestrian accidents
+## The link between Socioeconomics and Pedestrian Accidents
 This project looks at the relationship between a person’s socioeconomic status and their likelihood to be involved in a pedestrian – motor vehicle accident in the city of Toronto.

 ## Motivation